RevacommCharlie/learn-curriculum-init/hello-world.md

 There are two ways to learn how to use the CLI tools.

-#### Reference Guide
+#### Glossary
-* Shows a quick list of things you can do with the CLI.
+* Shows a quick list of things you can do with the CLI (in addition to defining other Learn terms)
-* You might miss some things that you would learn from the walkthrough, but it will allow you to immediately explore using the tool.
+* You will miss some things that you would learn from the walkthrough, but it will allow you to immediately explore using the tool.
-* To view the *Reference Guide*, open this repo in your editor and go to `[./reference-guide.md]`.
+* To view the *Glossary*, open this repo in your editor and go to `[./glossary.md]`.

 #### Walkthrough